nlshipp/nxp-iot-ent-to_be_deleted/Documentation/users_guide/02-deploy-bsp_01-setup_terminal.md

-﻿Basic Terminal Setup {#terminal-setup}
+﻿Serial Logging Setup {#terminal-setup}
 ----
-During the boot, you can check the U-Boot and UEFI firmware output on the host PC by using the serial interface console.
+To help troubleshoot issues during boot, you can use the USB micro-B port on the i.MX EVK boards to output U-Boot and UEFI firmware serial debug logs to a host PC.
+The USB micro-B port on the EVK presents a virtual serial port to the host PC, which can be read by common Windows serial terminal applications such as HyperTerminal, Tera Term, or PuTTY.
-In the case you don't see any output on the connected display, for example, this might be helpful to confirm that the board is booting.
-Common serial communication applications such as HyperTerminal, Tera Term, or PuTTY can be used on the host PC side.
-The i.MX boards connect the host driver using the micro-B USB connector.

 1. Connect the target and the PC using a cable mentioned above.
+2. Open Device Manager on the PC and locate the Enhanced Virtual serial device and note the COM port number.
-2. Open terminal on the PC.
-Configure serial to 921600 baud/s, 8 bit, one stop bit.
+3. Open terminal on the PC.
+Configure the Enhanced Virtual serial/COM port to 921600 baud/s, 8 bit, one stop bit.

-You may need to download drivers for USB to serial converter.
+In order for the Host PC to recognize the i.MX device's virtual serial port, you might need to download and install drivers for the i.MX's USB to serial converter.

-The USB to serial driver for FTDI chip can be found under [http://www.ftdichip.com/Drivers/VCP.htm](http://www.ftdichip.com/Drivers/VCP.htm).
+The i.MX 8M EVK uses the CP210x USB to serial bridge.
+The CP210x driver can be found here: [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

-The FTDI USB to serial converters provide up to four serial ports.
-The USB to serial VCP (Virtual COM Port) driver for CP210x chip can be found under [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+The i.MX 8M Mini EVK uses the FT2232D USB to serial bridge.
+The FT2232D driver can be found under [http://www.ftdichip.com/Drivers/VCP.htm](http://www.ftdichip.com/Drivers/VCP.htm).
-The CP210x USB to serial converters provide up to two serial ports.

-The order of serial ports differ between boards sometimes even Windows hosts differ in COM port order.
+Note that the order that the serial/COM ports appear in Windows can differ between boards and between Windows hosts.
-For MCIMX8M-EVK board user need to select the first port (COM) in terminal to read bootloader messages or debug kernel with WinDbg.